Sunday, 5 February 2012

 Seated at my makeshift desk, I stared at the unopened Bible before asking, “God, is any of this stuff that's been going on in my head really possible?”

-I didn't know anyone Chinese, and I didn't know anything about Chinese people other than from buying takeout at the small Chinese restaurant on the nearby corner of Yew and Cornwall.
+I didn't know anyone Chinese.
+I didn't even know anything about Chinese people other than from buying takeout at the small Chinese restaurant on the nearby corner of Yew and Cornwall, and those people barely spoke English.
 To settle the matter and hoping to find peace, I decided to visit Chinatown.
 If nothing else, I felt certain a visit to Chinatown would allow me a much closer look at Chinese people.
 I didn't want to admit I was about to go on a fool's errand, but I was very slim-chance hoping I might encounter the beautiful woman I'd dreamed about.

 As I waited at the bus stop, unwanted memories of that useless English literature class I'd been sitting through last year popped to mind.
 Those boring books that had me sifting for those supposed gems of meaningless symbolism hidden within the penned lines of several famous authors whose published works detailed the failed lives of their fictional protagonists.
 I hated reading that depressing stuff, because to arrive at the same answers, all I had to do was look in a mirror first thing in the morning and acknowledge the reflection.